 Heat production and the brain’s function during exercise play a role, but there’s still a number of mysteries about heat illness that remain to be elucidated.

 Despite the remaining uncertainties about heat illness during running, there are a few useful takeaways.

-- First, don’t do a hard workout or race if you’re sick.
+- Don’t do a hard workout or race if you’re sick.
 If all you’ve got is a cold, research shows there’s no harm in doing a short easy run, but if you are feeling ill and it’s hot out, scrap the intervals or the 5k road race.

-- Second, your risk for heat illness appears to be highest during medium-length, high-intensity efforts like a five-mile race or a six-mile hard tempo run.
-Oddly, something longer and slower, like a long run or a marathon, is safer in brutal heat.
+- Your risk for heat illness appears to be highest during medium-length, high-intensity efforts like a five-mile race or a six-mile hard tempo run.
+Something longer and slower, like a long run or a marathon, is safer in brutal heat.

-- Finally, heat illness, though a serious issue that requires immediate care, is quite rare.
-Following these steps, along with common-sense things like staying hydrated and listening to your body, should mitigate your risk of overheating when you run on a hot day.
+- Heat illness, though a serious issue, is quite rare.
+Following these steps, along with staying hydrated, taking electrolytes, and listening to your body, should mitigate your risk of overheating when you run on a hot day.

 Have a running friend who would love this?
 Share it...

 1. Davey, M., Death, havoc and heat mar Chicago race.
 The New York Times October 8, 2007.

 2. Tucker, R.; Marle, T.; Lambert, E. V.; Noakes, T. D., The rate of heat storage mediates an anticipatory reduction in exercise intensity during cycling at a fixed rating of perceived exertion.
 The Journal of Physiology 2006, 574 (3), 905-915.

 3. Noakes, T. D., Waterlogged: The Serious Problem of Overhydration in Endurance Sports.
 Human Kinetics: 2012; p 448.